HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Who’s watching this video, and what do they care about right now?

-Examples: new followers on TikTok, loyal fans, potential collab partners, casual scrollers
+Examples: new followers on TikTok, loyal fans, potential collaboration partners, casual scrollers

 Primary Distribution Channel